 Oral, written, or electronic communications of personally identifiable information concerning a sexual assault victim and the sexual assault incident provided by the victim to the SARC, SAPR VA, or healthcare personnel in a Restricted Report.
-This confidential communication includes the victim's SAFE Kit and its information.33
+This confidential communication includes the victim's SAFE Kit and its information.

 Restricted Reporting does more than allow victims to confidentially access medical care.
-It preserves the possibility of future prosecution by allowing victims to anonymously receive SAFEs.
-Following the examination, military law enforcement holds the evidence under an anonymous alphanumeric identifier for one year.
-Victims may convert their Restricted Report to an Unrestricted Report at any time and participate in the military justice process, but evidence obtained during a SAFE is only maintained for one year in reports kept Restricted.
-One month before the evidence expires, the SARC contacts the victim to determine if he or she would like to convert to an Unrestricted Report and participate in the military criminal justice process.
+It preserves the possibility of holding offenders appropriately accountable by allowing victims to anonymously receive SAFEs.
+Following the examination, military law enforcement holds the evidence under an anonymous alphanumeric identifier for 5 years.
+Victims may convert their Restricted Report to an Unrestricted Report at any time and participate in the military justice process, but evidence obtained during a SAFE is only maintained for 5 years in reports kept Restricted.
+One month before the end of the first year following the sexual assault, the SARC contacts the victim to determine if he or she would like to convert to an Unrestricted Report and participate in the military criminal justice process.
+If the victim elects to convert the report, an Unrestricted Report is made to criminal investigators.
+If the victim declines to convert the report, the evidence is retained for 4 more years.
 Restricted Reporting allows for the preservation of evidence that would be otherwise unavailable.

 Although Restricted Reporting does not disclose the identity of the victim or begin the investigative process, commanders receive limited information about the incident, which allows them to address force protection concerns.
 In this way, the Department is able to honor a victim's privacy while taking steps to keep others safe.
 The Department is also able to offer victims care and treatment that victims may have not accessed without this confidential option.
+Sexual assault victims who seek medical care or SAFEs in the